 Tenma is a 15-20 minute walk east of the Osaka Station area.

-By train, take the JR loop line to Temma Station, just two stations from Osaka Station.
-Take exit #2 and head into the narrow alleys, where hundreds of izakaya, Japanese pubs, are located.
+By train, take the JR Osaka Loop Line to Tenma Station, just two stations from Osaka Station.
+Leave the station and head into the narrow alleys, where hundreds of izakaya are located.

 The kitchen of Japan